pantheon-systems/documentation/source/_docs/mysql-access.md

 Props to Aaron Bauman for writing [this script](https://gist.github.com/aaronbauman/f50cc691eb3ed60a358c)!
 ## SSH Tunneling

 Developers can use SSH tunnels to securely encrypt remote MySQL connections.
-For more information on how to set up tunnels for databases, see [SSH Tunnels for Secure Connections to Pantheon Services](/docs/ssh-tunnels/).
+For more information on how to set up tunnels for databases, see [Secure Connections to Pantheon Services via TLS or SSH Tunnels](/docs/ssh-tunnels/).

 ## Troubleshooting MySQL Connections